A Few Fun Facts About Bones!

 How Many Bones You Have, And Where They’re Located

 This fact you probably knew already: the adult body has 206 bones.
 But do you know how many bones a baby’s body has?
 A baby’s body has roughly 300 bones.
 We don’t lose bones, though — you don’t have to worry about pieces of your child randomly falling out.
 Instead, some bones that aren’t fully formed at birth grow together over time.
 The skull for example.
-The reason a baby’s head has a soft spot is because the bones in their head have yet to fuse together.
+The reason a baby’s head has a soft spot is that the bones in their head have yet to fuse together.
 And it’s a good thing, too: if these bones were already fused, birth would be even more difficult than it is already.

 And do you know where those 206 bones actually are?
 Most of them are in your hands and feet!
 Each of your hands has roughly 27 bones, including your wrist, which is just barely more than the 26 in each of your feet.
 All combined, there are 106 bones in your hands and feet, accounting for just over half of the bones in your body.